StarRocks/starrocks/docs/en/administration/management/BE_configuration.md

 - Type: Int
 - Unit:
 - Is mutable: Yes
 - Description: The maximum number of sub-fields that can be extracted by Flat JSON.
+This parameter takes effect only when `enable_json_flat` is set to `true`.
 - Introduced in: v3.3.0

 ### Shared-data